Article Updated: 09 June 2021

-Cx File Explorer is currently (update: it still is in 2021!) our highly recommended app and No.1 candidate for permanent and complete replacement.
+Cx File Explorer is currently (update: it still is in 2021!) our highly recommended app and the best file manager for Android, however, beware of upcoming changes!

 - key features: privacy / no analytics tracking

 - key features: supports cloud services (e.g. Dropbox, Google Drive, Box), SMB Local Network / NAS Drives / Local Network Cloud

 - key features: privacy / no analytics tracking

 - key features: no ads, easy of use, custom sorting, advanced search, day/night (dark) theme

 - planned features: Cloud Storage (Google, OneDrive…), root access, Wi-Fi file sharing

 - key features: open source, donation/in-app unlock, apk/zip/rar/txt reader, cloud services support

 - downside: Android Kit-Kat limited support / frequent crashing